Signority Terms of Service

 3.5 Incremental Services.

 From time to time, certain additional Service Provider or third-party functionality (such functionality being deemed not to be part of the Service) may be made available by Service Provider to Customer (in the case of third-party functionality, such functionality being made available on a pass-through basis pursuant to terms specified by the third-party provider of such functionality), and which additional functionality may be purchased by Customer for additional fees in accordance with such terms and conditions as may be applicable to such additional functionality (such terms and conditions prevailing in the event of any inconsistency with the terms and conditions of this Agreement)

 Neither party may issue press releases relating to this Agreement without the other party’s prior written consent, such consent not to be unreasonably withheld.
 Each party may include the name and logo of the other party in lists of customers or vendors in accordance with the other party’s standard trademark guidelines.

 4. Fees & Payment.

 In consideration for the receipt of the Service, Customer shall pay Service Provider the Service Fees, all as specified on the Pricing page of the Signority website and in any subsequent Order Forms submitted pursuant to this Agreement.
 All amounts are payable in U.S. or equivalent Canadian dollars.
 Except as otherwise specified herein or in an Order Form, fees are based on services purchased and not actual usage, payment obligations are non-cancelable, fees paid are non-refundable, and a subscription cannot be terminated during the relevant subscription term stated in the applicable Order Form.
-Because fees are based on monthly units, fees for subscriptions purchased in the middle of a monthly period will be charged for that monthly period in full.
+Because fees are based on monthly or yearly units, fees for subscriptions purchased in the middle of a monthly or yearly period will be charged for that service period in full.

-4.2 New, Legacy, and Obsolete Price Plans.
+4.2 New, Legacy, Obsolete and Changed Price Plans.